elunna/nerfhack-changelog/README.md

 * Intrinsics are granted for both weapons accordingly.
 * Lawful and chaotic weapons cannot be two-weaponed (EvilHack)
 * Artifacts always blast you if they have the chance (instead of passing a 1 in 4 roll)
-* Artifacts blasts inflict much more damage (SLASH'EM)
+* Artifact blasts inflict much more damage (SLASH'EM)
+* Increase rate of artifact drops slightly; allow lenses and amulets to generate as artifacts.

 ### Specific artifact changes
 * Cleaver is prevented from cleaving peaceful bystanders (unless cursed) (xNetHack)